 - Mention an important Pokemon or core that is included in your team.
 You can also mention the teambuilding style used.
 For example, if I build an offence team that is mostly based around getting Volcarona to sweep, then I might include "Volcarona offence" in my title.
 If I made a rain team, then I could mention that too.

 - Some people like to include the team’s ladder peak in their title, perhaps to indicate the standard of player they’d expect advice from.

 - Maybe you want to name your team.

 If you don't choose a good title, somebody else may do it for you.

 At minimum, we require the following level of explanation in your RMT post:

 For each Pokémon, give the reason why you chose the Pokémon, and an explanation of the strategy for the set.

 This information helps us understand what you are trying to achieve with each Pokemon, so we can be critical of your reasoning, not just the moveset at face value.
 It also helps us preserve the goals of your team.
-It also exposes your level of knowledge (which is a good thing, if you're willing to drop your ego and learn).

 Test your team first

 By testing out your team, you’re likely to pick up on errors and change your mind about certain ideas.
 Addressing these things is a good idea before you ask for an external opinion.